khangle880/Devera/README.md

 Can but kinda tricky to do it :D

-### Better using Cubit for multiple view using same Date
+### Better using Cubit for multiple view using same Data

 ```dart
 // ./profile/profile_view.dart